 The other day I told you how Lexie (Lexie’s Kitchen) had likened entering the allergy-free world to being a pioneer in her wonderful new cookbook, Everyday Classics: 68 Tasty & Essential Gluten-Free, Dairy-Free, Egg-Free, and Soy-Free Recipes.
 Today for our Suite of Sweets for Sweethearts event, I’m talking about someone who really has been a pioneer in gluten-free living and a guide to all of us who have followed her, Carol Fenster.
-And I’m sharing her new cookbook, Gluten-Free 101: The Essential Beginner’s Guide to Easy Gluten-Free Cooking, and one of her recipes from it—Red Velvet Cupcakes!
+And I’m sharing her new cookbook, Gluten-Free 101: The Essential Beginner’s Guide to Easy Gluten-Free Cooking, and one of her recipes from it, these gluten-free Red Velvet Cupcakes with Vanilla Cream Cheese Frosting!

 When I started my gluten-free support group almost 10 years ago, Carol and her newsletter were one of my most frequent resources.
 Yes, the internet had arrived by that time, but there was still a lot of paper versus the electronic access and versions of everything that we take for granted today, so I’d print out enough copies of Carol’s newsletter to share with my group each month as not all had computer access.
 At meetings I’d highlight tips she’d shared in her newsletter and talk about any recipes I’d tried.
 Her tasty pizza and delicious chocolate chip cookies still stick in my mind.